griffin-h/tom-alertstreams/README.md

 `ALERT_STREAMS`.
 If you must implement your own `AlertStream` subclass, please get in touch.
 In the meantime, here's a brief outline:

 1. Create subclass of `AlertStream`
 2. Create `required_keys` and `allowed_keys` class variables in your `AlertStream`-subclass.
 These are list of strings refering to the keys of the `OPTIONS` dictionary.
-The purpose of these is to help TOM developers using your `AlertStream`-subclass with their `ALERT_STREAMS` `OPTIONS` configuration dictionary.
+The purpose of these is to help TOM developers using your `AlertStream`-subclass with the key-value pairs in their `ALERT_STREAMS` `OPTIONS` configuration dictionary.

-more documentation coming.
+3. Implement the `listen()` method.
+This method will be called by the `readstreams` management command as is not expected to return.
+It should instanciate your consumer, subscribe to the topics configured in `ALERT_STREAMS`, and start consuming.
+The detail of this will depend on the kafka-client used.
+See `alertstreams.gcn.listen()` and `alertstreams.hopskotch.listen()` for examples to follow.
+The loop which consumes messages in your `listen()` method should extract the topic from each message and call `self.alert_handler[topic]()` with the message or message-derived arguments specific to your kafka client.
+Users of your `AlertStream`-subclass will write these topic-specific alert handling methods and configure them in the `TOPIC_HANLDERS` dictionary of their `ALERT_STREAMS` configuration.
+The `AlertStream` base class will set up the `alert_handler` dictionary according to your users' configuration.
+It helps your user to provide an example `alert_hander()` function in your module as an example.
+(Again, see `alertstreams.gcn.listen()` and `alertstreams.hopskotch.listen()` for examples).